learnlatex/learnlatex.github.io/TRANSLATIONS.md

      zz: "YOUR TRANSLATION HERE"
    ```

+Note that if you want your translation to use localised digits for lesson numbers
+you may optionally add an entry to the `navigational-elements_digits` array
+with a string consisting of a comma separated list of numbers 0--20.
+(See the Marathi example in the file.)

 At this point your language should appear in the drop down menu to
 select languages, and the navigation between pages.
 Obviously the main